Welcome to today's edition of the Rush 24-7 podcast.

 And he's using this Doomkoff president of Mexico as a prop like a puppet to help him do so.

-If we're gonna talk about this again as the program unfolds today, if I can't allow this spin to hold either, if they're gonna say that yesterday's elections was a big win for Obama, and do you realize they're saying that?
+If now we're going to talk about this again as the program unfolds today, if because I can't allow this spin to hold either, if they're going to say that yesterday's elections was a big win for Obama, and do you realize they're saying that?

 This is all about the Hispanic vote, folks.